croaky/laptop/learn/books/paysys/cards.md

 One perspective is interchange is a necessary balance in a two-sided market.
 Another perspective is interchange is a form of price fixing that does not allow the merchant to negotiate prices for a key service.

+## Issuance

+The credit card has been called
+"the most profitable product in banking history".
+Industry revenues are estimated at $100B annually and credit card balances exceed $925B.

+In the United States, credit card issuance enjoys:

+* Near-universal acceptance.
+Most merchants accept credit cards.
+* A saturated marketplace.
+More than 60% of Americans have an open credit card.
+  Many Americans without access to credit have debit or prepaid cards.
+* Multiple cards.
+Of Americans with credit cards, most have almost four cards.

+The top ten U.S. credit card issuers handled more than 80% of card purchase volume in 2015 including JP Morgan Chase, Bank of America, Citibank, Capital One, and Wells Fargo.

+Credit card issuers
+choose which networks to use,
+solicit new card holders,
+issue cards,
+compete for purchase volume by being "top of wallet", manage credit and fraud exposures, handle clearing, authorization, statementing, and customer service, manage the cost of funds, and manage collections.

+Credit card processors may do some or all of the tasks listed above.
+The two largest processors in the U.S. are First Data and TSYS.